junwha/FastFit/docs/how-it-works.md

 ### Algorithm Description

 1. Find all similar users according to the given user information.
+If there's too many of them, sample up to 100 users.
 2. Calculate average of all ratings for each movie rated by similar users.
 3. If the number of movie rated by similar user is larger or equal than `N`, return top `N` movies.
 4. Otherwise, repeat finding secondary similar users by decrementing match count.